8 Tips for Cleaning and Maintaining Your Shop Vac

 And last, removing the sheath of dust coating the exterior keeps it from leaving a trail behind you—a must when remodeling a home with people living in it, Buckner says.

 A blockage or constriction in your vacuum hose can significantly impact the performance of a shop vac.
 If your vacuum suddenly loses suction, Buckner suggests you check for kinks or wear in the hose, or feel for something lodged inside it that can be shaken out.

 Buckner finds himself reaching primarily for the hose ends with brushes, particularly while doing finish work.
 The bristles that protect whatever surface he is cleaning tend to wear and thin, however, making them more likely to damage the surface they’re cleaning.
 Replacing the brush accessory is a simple fix, which Buckner has done several times during the life of his shop vac.

 Make Shop Vac Maintenance a Routine

-Although burning out your shop vac doesn’t directly cause down time, it’s inconvenient, affects general safety on the site and can impact customer satisfaction.
+Although burning out your shop vac doesn’t directly cause downtime, it’s inconvenient, affects general safety on the site, and can impact customer satisfaction.
 Engraining a few simple maintenance steps for your shop vac into your daily routine will keep it humming reliably.

 About the Author and Expert:

 Clint Buckner is a carpenter with John Kraemer and Sons Inc. based in Edina, Minnesota, where he has worked for more than 6 years.
-He has 20 years experience in the trade, beginning as a finish and trim carpentry subcontractor and now performing more general carpentry.
+He has 20 years experience in the trades, beginning as a finish and trim carpentry subcontractor and now performing more general carpentry.